dzcode-io/kuliya/README.md

 **Why?**

-This repo is aiming to help **Algerian** students of computer science and **Algerian** developers in general to get up and running with open-source in the easiest, fastest and most flexible way possible, by providing [multiple and easy ways](#How-To-Contribute) to contribute to this repo.
+This repo is aiming to help **Algerian** students of computer science and **Algerian** developers in general to get up and running with open-source in the easiest, fastest and most flexible way possible, by providing [multiple and easy ways](#contributing) to contribute to this repo.

 # Meta

+You can find more about each language by clicking on the language name

 | Language                   | Package                                                                                                | Tests                                                                                             | Coverage                                                                                                                 | Stats                                                                                                   |
 | :------------------------- | :----------------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------ | :----------------------------------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------------ |